BowlOfSoup/qw00t/README.md

 # qw00t

 This project is still a work in progress!
-It aims to be a small quotes database, to be used internally in the company I work for.
+It aims to be a small quotes database.

 #### Backend
-API backend with Silex.
+API backend with [Silex](https://github.com/silexphp/Silex).
 Run to install dependencies:

     composer install